SLA Templates: How To Create Service Level Agreements

 Modern organizations consider customers and users as invaluable contributors throughout the IT service lifecycle and desire to collaboratively partner with them in value creation.
 The shared view of the customer’s expectation and the service provider’s capability is encompassed in a service level agreement (SLA).

-In this article, we'll share the ins and outs of SLAs, including templates for creating both simple and more complex SLA documents.
+In this article, we'll share the ins and outs of SLAs, including templates for creating both sinple and more complex SLA documents.
 We’ll also talk throughout about best practices for protecting the rights of both parties (service provider and customer) and building mutual trust.

 SLAs are formally defined in the service management practice of the ITIL 4 framework for IT service management.
 Let’s start with a definition: